BZFlag-Dev/bzflag.org/_documentation/developer/bzfs_api_functions/bz_APIVersion.md

     description: BZAPI version.
 ---

-Returns the BZAPI version (`BZ_API_VERSION`).
-It is used by bzfs so it can safely fail to load plug-ins compiled with an older version of bzfs.
+The internal API version is used by bzfs so it can safely fail to load plugins that were compiled with older versions of bzfs that had a different API version.
+This value is only changed during protocol breaks or when something changes in the API such as the signature for an existing function or properties of API objects.

+Most plug-ins won't have the need to make use of this information.